AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call two barracuda fish?
+What kind of award did the dentist receive?

-A Pairacuda!
+A little plaque.
 <!-- JOKE-END -->